 Once she completed her first Process Phase and successfully consolidated, Minal wanted to develop serious levels of strength and improve her overall muscle mass.
 She went against the grain of someone with her background and placed herself on the right of the Investment Continuum.

-When she asked herself what she wanted out of this Investment phase, her thoughts were as follows:
+When she asked herself what she wanted out of this Investment Phase, her thoughts were: